 What do you look for in a subject?

-Someone who I can spend an enjoyable day with, who contributes to the images as much as I do, collaborating and opening themselves to me.
+Someone who I can spend an enjoyable day with and who contributes to the images as much as I do--someone who is collaborative and opens themselves to me.
 I like to have continuous subjects, people who I will always want to photograph.
 I have images of two girls Ophelia and Theo that span over almost three years now, and I find it pretty interesting to look back on the first photos we took together.
 I like my photos to be a very literal documentation of adolescence.

 What's the story behind GIRLS!
 GIRLS!
 GIRLS!?

 The series came about around this time last year when I was trying to make sense of my work and what it was that I actually enjoyed creating.
 I studied a book of the same title, edited by Catherine Grant and Lori Waxman.
 The book is a study of the girl in contemporary art, with essays including Dial 'P' for Panties by Lucy Soutter.
 I came to make sense of my work through reading the book and took inspiration from their title.

 The series spans over five years of photographs and it's an ongoing and evolving project.
 It is wholly personal work with a combination of diaristic images and more composed portraits.
 The series is as much about my own adolescence as that of my subjects.
 It is becoming increasingly harder to continue with the series as I am now somewhat detached from the concept of adolescence, having made it out the other side.

 Your work is quite girly - lots of pinks, nudity, lots of intimate bedroom shots - what are you trying to say about girlhood in 2015?

 I wouldn't class nudity as being representative of girlishness.
 I feel that is a common misconception, and along with the term 'feminist', 'girly' is somewhat an umbrella term used to describe all work made by women.
 No men are ever accused of their work being 'manly'.

 What are you working on at the moment?